infiniflow/infinity/docs/guides/search_guide.md

 - Traditional Chinese analyzer: Use `traditional` to specify tokenizer for traditional Chinese, which is actually a conversion between simplified Chinese and traditional Chinese based on the outputs of  [Jieba](https://github.com/yanyiwu/cppjieba) analyzer.
 - Japanese analyzer: Use `japanese` to specify tokenizer for Japanese.
 It's a wrapper of [mecab](http://taku910.github.io/mecab/).
 - Korean analyzer: Use `korean` to specify tokenizer for Korean.
 It's also a wrapper of [mecab](http://taku910.github.io/mecab/) but has different Korean dictionary.
-- RAG analyzer: It's a c++ migration of tokenizer imported from [RAGFlow](https://github.com/infiniflow/ragflow/blob/main/rag/nlp/rag_tokenizer.py).
+- RAG analyzer: It's a C++ migration of tokenizer imported from [RAGFlow](https://github.com/infiniflow/ragflow/blob/main/rag/nlp/rag_tokenizer.py).
 It's a multilingual tokenizer and currently, both Chinese and English are well supported.
 RAG analyzer has better recall compared to [Jieba](https://github.com/yanyiwu/cppjieba) analyzer, but lower tokenization throughput due to much more expensive computation.
 The English processing within RAG analyzer is also different from Standard analyzer, because it has an extra step of lemmatization before stemming, additionally, the tokenization of latin characters is a c++ migration of [NLTK](https://www.nltk.org/api/nltk.tokenize.punkt.html).
 RAG analyzer also supports fined grained mode through `rag-fine`, which will output tokenization results with the second highest score.
 In RAGFlow, both RAG tokenization and fine-grained RAG tokenization are used to guarantee the recall.
 - Keyword analyzer: It's a noop analyzer.
 This is used if you have columns containing keywords only, and you don't want such traditional scoring approaches as `BM25`to take into effects, the score will return 0 or 1 according to whether any keywords are hit.

 ### Search and ranking